 Segmented email campaigns perform better than unsegmented ones – a lot better.

-Mailchimp crunched the numbers and found that segmented campaigns get 23% more opens and 49% more click-throughs on average.
+Mailchimp crunched the numbers, creating one of my favorite email marketing statistics: segmented campaigns got 23% more opens and 49% more click-throughs on average.
 That’s a big jump, but not a surprising one.
 Of course people are more likely to engage with emails designed around their interests and needs.

 Segmentation boosts your brand image

 Segmenting your emails also helps build a positive brand image.

 Email marketing allows you to drop in on your customers in their homes and offices.
 That intimate setting offers a unique opportunity to connect, but it can also backfire.
 Any missteps – like emails your customers don’t care about – feel all the more intrusive on their home turf.

 Using segmentation to tailor email content to different groups creates a more positive interaction with your brand.
 And it decreases the odds of alienating your customers with irrelevant information.

 There is no ‘best’ way to segment an email contact list.
 How you categorize your contacts is very individual.
 It depends on your industry, company and the types of emails you send.